Coach JP's Famous Chili

 • For beans, I prefer pintos for their creamier texture, but you can use any combination of pintos, black beans or red kidney beans.

-• If using ground quinoa, I usually grind the quinoa myself, either with a mortar and pestle or in a mini-food processor.
+• If using ground quinoa as a thickener, I usually grind the quinoa myself, either with a mortar and pestle or in a mini-food processor.
 Quinoa flour often has other stuff mixed in, so I avoid that.
 Cornmeal is a better option, flavour-wise, and both are gluten-free, so up to you.
 Neither is really necessary unless you like a very thick chili.

 • To save time and effort, I often chop the greens and garlic together in the food processor.